tgherzog/sailbuddy-pages/index.md

 * The NMEA button is "on" in the upper right corner of the Instruments tab in Sail Buddy
 * Try receiving data in another NMEA app, or the device's native app if any

+**I get a network error when I turn on NMEA data**

+* Your iPhone is connected to your NMEA device's wifi network (if your device creates its own network), or your iPhone and your NMEA device are connected to the same network
+* Check to make sure your iPhone is not in airplane mode
+* Try turning off "Monitor Network Status" in Settings > Sail Buddy (from your home screen).
+This disables Sail Buddy's default check for network availability, which may be incompatible with the custom hardware of some networks.

 **I'm receiving some NMEA data, but not wind angle**

 Some devices transmit wind data relative to compass north, while others trasmit relative to your current heading.
 An option in the Settings